 Any project always starts with an idea, an inspiration or a vision.
 My idea for a Thanksgiving project was to do a sign.
 The vision for the sign started with a trip to the garage.
 That’s where I keep pieces of leftover or collected wood.

 Where do you get ideas for projects?
 I hope that Bluesky at Home is one place you find ideas.
 (Also, try shopping in your garage!)

-As I scrounged through a pile of wood, I found eight wood slats leftover from the wine crates I found on the curb last spring.
+As I scrounged through a pile of wood, I found eight wood slats left over from the wine crates I found on the curb a couple of years ago.
 You may remember I transformed them into great storage drawers for my office.

 I also found a piece of 1 X 4 that was 11.5 inches long.
 It was leftover from when we created a new closet upstairs for Sweet Shark.

 Surely, I could use these pieces of wood to make a sign.